 One risk of real estate wholesaling is not having a buyer.
 Wholesaling real estate is a smooth ride if you have a lot of buyers on your list.
 You can see a lot of properties up for sale, but without buyers, there is nothing you can do.

-Building your list of buyers can be work because they need to trust you or have had deals with you in the past to keep working with you.
-The first thing you should do is have a list of buyers who are always available to buy properties when they are available.
+Building your list of buyers can be work because they need to trust you or have had deals with you to keep working with you.
+First, you should have a list of buyers who are always available to buy properties when they are available.

 You can also group your buyers to different lists based on their property interests, so when you have a deal that pertains to one of the groups, you can reach out to them.